Ryanor/iot/Portfolio/Lab/Exercise06/Exercise06.md

 # Lab 6

+## Use ulnoiot to rebuild Project1
 ### Updated ulnoiot
 update to get the latest driver updates and bugfixes this was all done on my machine
 - cd ulnoiot
 - ulnoiot upgrade
+	- in this upgrade the issue mentioned in [lab 5](/Portfolio/Lab/Exercise05) was also fixed

 ### Prepare the system
 - change to folder system_template